-Article 21.3: Choice of Forum
+Article 20.3: Choice of Forum

-1. Where a dispute regarding any matter arises under this Agreement and under another free trade agreement to which the disputing Parties are party or the WTO Agreement, the complaining Party may select the forum in which to settle the dispute.

-2. Once the complaining Party has requested a panel under an agreement referred to in paragraph 1, the forum selected shall be used to the exclusion of the others.
+- 1. Where a dispute regarding any matter arises under this Agreement and under another free trade agreement to which the disputing Parties are party or the WTO Agreement, the complaining Party may select the forum in which to settle the dispute. - 2.
+Once the complaining Party has requested a panel under an agreement referred to in paragraph 1, the forum selected shall be used to the exclusion of the others.

-Article 21.4: Consultations
+Article 20.4: Consultations

-1. Any Party may request in writing consultations with any other Party with respect to any actual or proposed measure or any other matter that it considers might affect the operation of this Agreement.
-If a Party requests such consultations, the other Party shall promptly reply to the request for consultations, and shall enter into consultations in good faith.

-2. The requesting Party shall deliver the request to the other Parties, and shall set out the reasons for the request, including identification of the actual or proposed measure or other matter at issue and an indication of the legal basis for the complaint.
+- 1. Any Party may request in writing consultations with any other Party with respect to any actual or proposed measure or any other matter that it considers might affect the operation of this Agreement. - 2.
+The requesting Party shall deliver the request to the other Parties, and shall set out the reasons for the request, including identification of the actual or proposed measure or other matter at issue and an indication of the legal basis for the complaint.

-3. A Party that considers it has a substantial trade interest in the matter may participate in the consultations on delivery of written notice to the other Parties within seven days of the date of delivery of the request for consultations.
-The Party shall include in its notice an explanation of its substantial trade interest in the matter.

-4. Consultations may be held in person or by any technological means available to the Parties.
-If in person, consultations shall be held in the capital of the consulted Party, unless otherwise agreed.
+- 3. A Party that considers it has a substantial trade interest in the matter may participate in the consultations on delivery of written notice to the other Parties within seven days of the date of delivery of the request for consultations.
+The Party shall include in its notice an explanation of its substantial trade interest in the matter. - 4.
+Consultations on matters regarding perishable goods shall commence within 15 days of the date of delivery of the request. - 5.
+The consulting Parties shall make every attempt to arrive at a mutually satisfactory resolution of any matter through consultations under this Article or other consultative provisions of this Agreement.
+To this end, the consulting Parties shall: - (a) provide sufficient information to enable a full examination of how the actual or proposed measure or other matter might affect the operation and application of this Agreement; and - (b) treat any confidential information exchanged in the course of consultations on the same basis as the Party providing the information. - 6.
+In consultations under this Article, a consulting Party may request another consulting Party to make available personnel of its government agencies or other regulatory bodies who have expertise in the matter subject to consultations.

-5. In the consultations, each Party shall:

-- (a) provide sufficient information to enable a full examination of how the actual or proposed measure or other matter might affect the operation and application of this Agreement; and - (b) treat any confidential information exchanged in the course of consultations on the same basis as the Party providing the information.

-6. In consultations under this Article, a consulting Party may request another consulting Party to make available personnel of its government agencies or other regulatory bodies who have expertise in the matter subject to consultations.

-Article 21.5: Intervention of the Commission
+Article 20.5: Commission - Good Offices, Conciliation, and Mediation any such Party may request in writing a meeting of the Commission.

-- 1. If the consulting Parties fail to resolve a matter pursuant to Article 21.4 within: - (a) 60 days of delivery of a request for consultations; - (b) 15 days of delivery of a request for consultations in matters regarding perishable goods; or - (c) such other period as they may agree, any such Party may request in writing a meeting of the Commission.1
+- 1. If the consulting Parties fail to resolve a matter pursuant to Article 20.4 within: - (a) 60 days of delivery of a request for consultations: - (b) 15 days of delivery of a request for consultations in matters regarding perishable goods; or - (c) such other period as they may agree,